Photographs of Cheadle in the 1950s

 A view of the front of Cheadle Green and the War Memorial with Stockport Road in the background.

-Pupils and teachers in the canteen at Cheadle Primary School
+Pupils and teachers in the canteen at Cheadle Primary School.
+The man standing is headmaster Mr Morgan

 A view inside Cheadle Congregational church.